dongzhang84/data_challenges/README.md

 4. The fourth one is to find insight in global vedio game markets.

-Other data challenges from "Collection of Take-home Challenges"
+Other data challenges from "A Collection of Data Science Take-home Challenges"

 01. Conversion Rate